March 2023 - Maruti Suzuki Brezza Petrol Variants Explained - Which One To Buy?

 |

-While the VXI variant gets a few extra features, it still misses out on some more critical features.
-Moreover, it offers extremely poor value for money for the incremental cost over the LXI variant.
+According to our algorithm, the incremental cost of Rs.
+1.06 lakh for these features is quite high.
+While this variant includes useful must-have and good-to-have features, it offers extremely poor value for money over the LXI variant.
+Hence, we don’t recommend this variant.
 So, it’s better to either stretch your budget for a higher variant or buy the base LXI variant and add aftermarket accessories.

-Maruti Suzuki Brezza Petrol VXI vs ZXI Variant - Price, Feature Comparison
+Maruti Suzuki Brezza Petrol, CNG VXI vs ZXI Variant — Price, Feature Comparison

 The Brezza ZXI costs Rs.
-10.95 lakh with the manual transmission and Rs.
-12.45 lakh with the automatic.
+11.26 lakh with the manual transmission and Rs.
+12.66 lakh with the automatic.
+The ZXI CNG costs Rs.
+12.21 lakh (ex-showroom).
 These prices are Rs.
-1.40 lakh more than the lower VXI trim.
+1.40 lakh more than the lower VXI trim with the comparable powertrain options.

 |